 Why Do Most Review Response Templates Sound Terrible?

 The problem isn't that owners are lazy.
-It's the opposite — you're exhausted.
-It's 11pm, you've been on your feet since 9am, the kitchen extractor is making a noise you don't like, and you've got six reviews sitting unanswered.
-So you Google "restaurant review response templates," copy something that sounds vaguely professional, paste it in, and move on.
+Honestly, it’s the opposite — you’re absolutely wiped out.
+It's 11pm, you’ve been on your feet since 9am, the kitchen extractor is making a peculiar noise, and you’ve got six reviews glaring at you, unanswered.
+So you do what any sensible, exhausted person would: you Google "restaurant review response templates," copy something that sounds vaguely professional, paste it in, and move on.
 Nobody blames you.

-But here's what happens next: potential customers reading your reviews see the same robotic response copied under every single one.
-It tells them nobody's actually listening.
-Worse, AI assistants like ChatGPT and Google's AI Overviews are now analysing response quality when deciding which venues to recommend.
-Generic responses signal a disengaged owner.
+But here’s the rub: potential customers scrolling through your reviews see the same robotic reply under every single one.
+It screams, "Nobody's actually listening here!"
+Worse still, AI assistants like ChatGPT and Google's AI Overviews are now scrutinising response quality when deciding which venues to recommend.
+Generic replies tell these systems you’re not really bothered.

 The good news?
-You don't need to write poetry.
-You just need responses that sound like a real person wrote them — because a real person did.
+You don't need to craft Pulitzer-winning prose.
+You just need responses that sound like a real person wrote them — because, well, a real person did.
+And that person is you.

-What Makes a Review Response Sound Authentically Human?
+So, What Makes a Review Response Sound Genuinely Human?

-Personality.
-Write the way you'd actually talk to a regular at the bar.
-If you're warm and chatty, be warm and chatty.
-If you're more understated, that's fine too.
-The worst thing you can do is adopt a corporate voice that doesn't match the experience of walking through your door.
+Next, Personality.
+Write like you’d actually chat to a regular at the bar.
+If you’re naturally warm and a bit chatty, let that shine through.
+If you’re more understated and to-the-point, that’s perfectly fine too.
+The worst thing you can do is adopt some corporate drone voice that completely clashes with the experience of walking through your doors.
+Be yourself, or at least, be your venue's self.

-Action.
-Especially for negative reviews — tell them what you're actually doing about it.
-Not "we'll pass this on to the team" (pass it on to whom?
-The void?).
-Something concrete.
+Finally, Action.
+Especially for those less-than-glowing reviews – tell them what you’re genuinely going to do about it.
+Not "we’ll pass this on to the team" (pass it on to whom?
+The ether?).
+Give them something concrete.
+Something you've actually put in place or are actively sorting.

-With those three principles in mind, here are seven templates you can adapt tonight.
+With those three ideas in mind, here are seven templates you can tweak and use tonight.

 The 7 Templates